 Have you ever wondered how to make fried rice just like they do at your favorite hibachi restaurants?
-There are a few secrets to making amazing fried rice, but once you know them, you’ll be able to wow the entire family with your cooking skills when you serve this easy fried rice recipe.
+There are a few secrets to making amazing fried rice, but once you know them, you’ll be able to wow the entire family with your cooking skills!

 Are you ready to master the art of cooking fried rice at home?